noiseprotocol/noise_spec/noise.md

 Noise can implement handshakes where each party has a static and/or ephemeral DH key pair.
 The static keypair is a long-term key pair that exists prior to the protocol.
-Ephemeral key pairs are short-term key pairs that exist only during the handshake.
+Ephemeral key pairs are short-term key pairs that are typically used for a single handshake.
+Noise also allows pre-shared ephemeral key pairs that may be used for multiple handshakes.

 2.5.
 DH functions and ciphersets
 ---------------------------------